kallekankaanpaa/kanban-board/README.md

-#Kanban Board
+# Kanban Board

-This is the repository for OS2 project
+Kanban board written in scala with scalafx.
+This project was a practical work for a university course.

+## Running the program

+The project uses sbt so it can be started by running `sbt run`